isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 Over the last century, industrial production has steadily replaced traditional handmade means of book making.
 What is interesting, however, is that while modern technology and the invention of the printing press have made it possible to produce books more efficiently and in large quantities, there are places in the world where books are still being made by hand, using natural resources and time-honoured techniques passed down from one generation to another.

 In parts of India, there is a strong tradition of products made by traditional crafts people using simple, indigenous tools.
 The range of Indian art and handicrafts is as rich and varied as the people who live in the subcontinent.
-Despite the march of time, the unique craft of handmade books is still very much alive in India today.
-The Night Life of Trees, In the Dark and The Very Hungry Lion are some examples of handmade books from India, using paper made from a mixture of cotton cloth remnants, tree bark, rice husks or grass.
+Despite the march of time, the unique craft of handmade books is still very much alive in India today. <i>The Night Life of Trees, In the Dark and The Very Hungry Lion</i> are some examples of handmade books from India, using paper made from a mixture of cotton cloth remnants, tree bark, rice husks or grass.

-The Night Life of Trees, published in 2012, is a handmade book that reflects the art of three Gond (a Dravidian people who live in central India) artists: Ram Singh Urveti, Bhajju Shyam and Durga Bai.
+<i>The Night Life of Trees</i>, published in 2012, is a handmade book that reflects the art of three Gond (a Dravidian people who live in central India) artists: Ram Singh Urveti, Bhajju Shyam and Durga Bai.
 Painstakingly silk screened by hand, each spread showcases an intricate drawing of a sacred tree along with an explanation of its significance to the community.
 Each image is a tribute to the Gond community’s animist belief in trees, giving readers an insight into the spirituality of the Gond people, and their perception of nature and the cosmos.

 About 100 pulls of the screen are required to print each copy of the 32-page book.
 A print run of 2,000 copies would require about 200,000 pulls of the screen by hand, an indication of the immense time and effort to print these books.
 In addition, the books are hand-bound, a process that involves the punching of holes with a mallet and nail and hand-stitching the pages together.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/copy_of_the_night_life_of_tree.jpg">
-Every copy of The Night Life of Trees is numbered by hand.
+Every copy of <i>The Night Life of Trees</i> is numbered by hand.
 This particular book is the 546th copy out of 2,000.</div>

-Another example of a handmade book is Princess Meera.
+Another example of a handmade book is <i>Princess Meera</i>.
 Published in 1963, this is one of the most treasured possessions in the Asian Children’s Literature collection.
 It is handwritten and bound by the author herself.
 Author Leela Row Dayal used line drawings to recount the story of Meerabai, a Hindu princess and mystical singer of sacred songs, based on Pandita Kshama Rao’s Sanskrit poem (the Sanskrit verses are included in their original form in the book).
-In the book, Princess Meerabai – who is known for her devotion to Lord Krishna – is born in the city of Khurkhi and hails from a noble kshatriya, or warrior family.
+In the book, Princess Meerabai – who is known for her devotion to Lord Krishna – is born in the city of Khurkhi and hails from a noble <i>kshatriya</i>, or warrior family.

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/in_the_dark.jpg">
-In the Dark is a traditional Sufi tale of wisdom.
+<i>In the Dark</i> is a traditional Sufi tale of wisdom.
 This book is calligraphed and screenprinted on handmade paper.</div>

 #### **Japanese Woodblock Prints**

-llustrations of Japanese literature typically feature woodblock colour-printing called ukiyo-e, one of the most famous traditional Japanese art forms.
+llustrations of Japanese literature typically feature woodblock colour-printing called <i>ukiyo-e</i>, one of the most famous traditional Japanese art forms.

-The beauty of woodblock prints can be seen in Otogi-Banashi, a bilingual title packaged as an old-style toybook, which combines concepts of learning with play and serves as educational toys for children as well.
+The beauty of woodblock prints can be seen in <i>Otogi-Banashi</i>, a bilingual title packaged as an old-style toybook, which combines concepts of learning with play and serves as educational toys for children as well.
 Relatively few specimens in good condition exist today as, in many cases, these toybooks were literally read to pieces.[^1]

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/Otogi_Banashi_open.jpg">
-The uniqueness of Otogi-Banashi lies in its accompanying miniature books and the book-within-a-book format.
+The uniqueness of <i>Otogi-Banashi</i> lies in its accompanying miniature books and the book-within-a-book format.
 The miniature books contain only illustrations.
 The bigger book provides captions to the miniature books and an introductory essay to the history of toybooks and woodblock prints.</div>

 The craft of toybooks were originally created as playthings for Japanese children.
-Three Japanese folktales are featured in this volume: The Old Man Who Makes the Flowers Bloom, Momotaro and KachiKachi Mountain.
-The binding and outer slipcover for this particular volume is made of chiyogami, a traditional Japanese paper characterised by its hand-stencilled and block-printed patterns.
+Three Japanese folktales are featured in this volume: <i>The Old Man Who Makes the Flowers Bloom, Momotaro and KachiKachi Mountain</i>.
+The binding and outer slipcover for this particular volume is made of <i>chiyogami</i>, a traditional Japanese paper characterised by its hand-stencilled and block-printed patterns.

 For more recent works featuring woodblock prints, award-winning artist Keizaburo Tejima comes to mind.
 Born in 1935, he was one of the few Japanese artists working with the woodblock technique used in children’s books in the 1980s.
-His books were published in 1986 in North America where he gained recognition as a prominent author and illustrator.
-Owl Lake and Fox’s Dream were on the American Library Association (ALA)’s list of Children’s Notable Books, and the New York Times listed Fox’s Dream as one of 1987’s 10 best illustrated books.
+His books were published in 1986 in North America where he gained recognition as a prominent author and illustrator. <i>Owl Lake</i> and <i>Fox’s Dream</i> were on the American Library Association (ALA)’s list of Children’s Notable Books, and the <i>New York Times</i> listed <i>Fox’s Dream</i> as one of 1987’s 10 best illustrated books.
 His books are still popular today.

 <div style="background-color: white;">
 <br/>